301 – Corrective Actions and Disciplinary Procedures

 III.
 Policy

 Mistakes and good-faith errors in judgment should not be confused with willful acts or omissions that violate HCSO policy and rules.
-Unprofessional conduct resulting from a mistake or a good-faith error in judgment may be an opportunity for training and employee development rather than the basis for disciplinary action depending on the severity of the mistake or the degree of error in judgment.
-Each supervisor must determine the point at which repetitive mistakes cease to be an opportunity for training and employee development and become a problem to be resolved through disciplinary action.
+Unprofessional conduct resulting from a mistake or a good-faith error in judgment may be an opportunity for training and employee development rather than for disciplinary action depending on the severity of the mistake or the degree of error in judgment.

 A. Establishment of Corrective Action and Disciplinary Procedures: